Business Incentives, Grant and Loan Programs in the City of Wilmington

 Combined grants from the Ohio Developmental Services Agency and the US Economic Development Administration fund a $1.33 million Revolving Loan Fund.
 A county-wide program administered by the Clinton County Port Authority, revolving loan fund loans are available to businesses expanding or starting in the county.
 For more information, click the link below:

 The City of Wilmington currently offers below market rate loans to building owners for the purpose of rehabilitating or re-fitting their buildings for commercial purposes.
-A UDAG loan is in the form of a construction loan.
+A Revolving Loan is typically in the form of a construction loan.
 A below-market rate of interest is set for each loan by the Judiciary Committee of Wilmington City Council based on current market conditions.
-The maximum loan amount is $50,000 and borrowers have up to seven years to pay back the loan.
+The maximum loan amount is $50,000 and borrowers have up to ten years to pay back the loan.
 Other conditions apply.
-The UDAG Fund provides owners with capital for façade improvements, code improvements, and structural changes needed for commercial buildings.
+The Revolving Loan Fund (RLF) provides owners with capital for façade improvements, code improvements, and structural changes needed for commercial buildings.
 Contact the Mayor's office at (937) 382-5458 for more information.